gmmyung/eerie/README.md

 The crate is divided into two sections: compiler and runtime.
 You can enable each functionality by toggling the "compiler" and "runtime" feature flags.

 ### Runtime
-Eerie builds the IREE runtime from source during compilation, so there is no need for setup.
+Eerie builds the IREE runtime from source during compilation.
+CMake, Clang are required.

+#### MacOS
+Install XCode and MacOS SDKs.

+#### No-std
+The runtime library can be compiled without the default `std` feature.
+This requires a C/C++ embedded toolchain (`arm-none-eabi-gcc`/`riscv64-unknown-elf-gcc`), and a pre-compiled `Newlib` binary in the sysroot.

 ### Compiler
 The user must source the precompiled shared library.
 (This is necessary because it takes ~20 min to build the compiler) The shared library can be sourced from a python package installation of iree-compiler.